kdheepak/blog/content/34-neovim-quality-of-life-features.md

     ```
     </figure>

-3) Setting up the configurations with all the options you want in your vimrc:
+3) Set up configurations with options in your `vimrc`:

     <figure class="fullwidth">
     ```lua